State Short Certificate of Specialization - School Age Care

 • Program Chair

-Dr. Orcajo’s professional roles include infant development specialist, foster care social worker, parenting instructor, parent advocate, and community college and university faculty in the fields of early childhood education and child/family development.
-She specializes in working with children who have experienced trauma and developmental delay in both home and center-based programs.
+Dr. Orcajo’s professional roles include infant development specialist, foster care social worker, parenting instructor, parent advocate, and community college/university faculty in the fields of early childhood education and child/family development.
+She specializes in working with children who have experienced trauma and developmental delay.

 • Alicia Brender